unoplatform/uno/doc/articles/getting-started/portingApps.md

 * right click on APPNAME_Uno.Shared, Add, New, C#, XAML, Blank Page - use same name as in APPNAME project,
 * open both .xaml and .cs file you just created,
 * copy contens of XAML page
 * convert .vb code to .cs code, and insert it to .cs page - but do not remove constructor, with `this.InitializeComponent();`.
 From App.xaml.vb, convert only code you added.
+Take care of "namespace" - should be same as in .xaml (and as in manifest), without "\_Uno" and "Shared" sufixes.

 You have to copy also Package.appxmanifest - especially, app capabilities etc. - but new instance of this file would be in APPNAME_Uno.UWP, not in APPNAME_Uno.Shared.